EcjTn/event-ticketing-system/README.md

 ---

 ## 📌 Notes
-- This is still the initial Readme
 - This project is meant as a portfolio piece to show backend architecture and problem-solving, not a production-ready ticketing platform.
 Stripe is running in test/sandbox mode.
+- Overengineered for project purposes.